Trey Anthony

-Trey Anthony (born 1983) is a British-born Canadian playwright, actor, and producer, best known for her award-winning play and television series Da Kink in My Hair.
+Trey Anthony (born February 18, 1974) is a British-born Canadian playwright, actor, and producer, best known for her award-winning play and television series Da Kink in My Hair.
 As a producer, she worked for the Women's Television Network and the Urban Women's Comedy Festival.
-She founded Trey Anthony Studios, a television and theater production company dedicated to producing new works of theater.
+She founded Trey Anthony Studios, a television and theatre production company dedicated to producing new works of theatre.

 Personal life

 Born in London, England to Jamaican parents, Anthony arrived in Canada at 12 years old with her mother.
 They lived in the working class district of Rexdale in Toronto before moving to suburban Brampton.
-Before leaving for Canada, Anthony's mother had left ahead, leaving her from the ages of 6 to 12 to be raised by her grandmother.
+Anthony's mother had left for Canada ahead of her, leaving her from the ages of 6 to 12 to be raised by her grandmother.

 Anthony's grandmother had in turn left her mother in Jamaica when leaving for the UK.
 Anthony's grandmother had been part of the Domestic Scheme Act, allowing her to go to a first world country if she proved she had no family ties.

 She has a brother, Darren Anthony, who is also a writer.